 The most common short form consists of the last name of the author and the main title of the work cited.

 Regina M. Schwartz, “Nationals and Nationalism: Adultery in the House of David”, Critical Inquiry 19, no. 1 (1992): 131–32.

 The abbreviation “ibid.” refers to a single work cited in the note immediately preceding.

 All line diagrams and photographs are termed 'Figures' and should be referred to as such in the manuscript.
 They should be numbered consecutively.
 Line diagrams should be presented in a form suitable for immediate reproduction (i.e. not requiring redrawing), as either EPS (all fonts embedded) or TIFF files with a minimum resolution of 600 dpi (b/w only).
 Photographs should be submitted as clear, glossy, unmounted black and white prints with a good range of contrast.
 For electronic supply, files should be of either TIFF or EPS format with a minimum resolution of 300 dpi.
-All artwork should be reproducible to a final printed are of 115 mm x 185 mm.

 The use of audio/video documentation is welcome, the submitting author should discuss the possible use of such resources with the editorial board.

 American English spelling should be used throughout.
 Use a clear readable style, avoiding jargon.
 If technical terms or acronyms must be used define them when first used.
 Obviuosly it is required to use non-racist, non-sexist language.

 Use single quotation marks with double quotes inside single quotes.